MicrosoftDocs/cpp-docs/docs/mfc/how-to-customize-the-application-button.md

 ![MFC Ribbon Application Button](../mfc/media/application_button.png "MFC Ribbon Application Button")

-To customize the Application button, open it in the [Class Wizard](reference/mfc-class-wizard.md), modify its properties, and then preview the ribbon control.
+To customize the Application button, open it in the **Properties** window (in **Resource View**), modify its properties, and then preview the ribbon control.

-### To open the Application button in the [Class Wizard](reference/mfc-class-wizard.md)
+### To open the Application button in the Properties window

 1. In Visual Studio, on the **View** menu, click **Resource View**.